What is autism?

 For those on the spectrum anxious about the future, I want to instill a sense of belief that I know many of us lack.
 The truth is every day we overcome our condition in so many different ways.

-You might find unexpected changes very stressful, so trying to keep daily routines as predictable as possible and this will help you to reduce anxiety.
+You might find unexpected changes very stressful, so trying to keep daily routines as predictable as possible can help you to reduce anxiety.

 With the right support, autistic people can recover from mental health problems, but it’s vital that there are specialist services in place to support us.